xcat2/xcat-core/docs/source/overview/support_matrix.rst

 .. note::

-   EL: Enterprise Linux, such as: RHEL, Rocky Linux, Alma Linux, CentOS and Oracle Linux.
+   EL stands for Enterprise Linux, such as: Red Hat Enterprise Linux (RHEL), Rocky Linux, AlmaLinux, CentOS and Oracle Linux.